guipmdev/ignite-design-system/README.md

 ## 📍 Overview

-The Ignite Design System project is a library of reusable UI components and style libraries for creating applications that use React.
+The Ignite Design System project is a library of reusable UI components and style libraries for creating applications that use _React_.
 It provides elements such as boxes, headers, buttons, input fields, checkboxes and multi-step forms, among others.

 The project is designed to simplify the implementation of common user interface elements while maintaining customizable styling options.
 By providing a comprehensive set of pre-built elements and design tokens, it allows developers to create consistent and visually appealing user interfaces more efficiently.

 ## ✨ Features

-🧩
+🧩 **Components ready to use** and also customizable

+🖌 **Color tokens** available for import

+📄 **Documentation** to guide use

+⚙ Built on **TypeScript**

 ## 🤖 Demo